 In total, Greenfire has fully renovated six historic buildings and 11 other buildings on campus, four of which are LEED® Certified or higher.
 We razed five buildings and completed more than a dozen tenant buildouts.
 We have also constructed two new parking lots including a two-level parking ramp.
 “The work we’ve done on the campus allowed Greenfire to build a deep bench of experience in several areas, but most importantly, it helped us hone our skills in historic renovation,” said Timmers.
 “Today we truly excel in that category and our expertise can be attributed to what’s been done here over the years.”

-Today, the Wgema Campus is not only home to Greenfire, but it also houses a charter elementary school, a catering company, offices for the Milwaukee Police Department, and Forest County Law Offices and Tribal Court.
+Today, the Wgema Campus is not only home to Greenfire, but it also houses a charter elementary school, offices for the Milwaukee Police Department, and Forest County Law Offices and Tribal Court.
 Several other tribal services and programs are conducted here as well.

 We possess a deep and commendable portfolio of work showcasing relevant multi-family, historic renovation, and adaptive reuse projects.
-Our relevant experience contains 25 total housing projects consisting of new construction and historic renovations along with an additional 10 historic renovations adapted for commercial use.
+Our relevant experience contains almost 40 total housing projects consisting of new construction, renovations, and adaptive reuse along with almost 20 historic renovations.
 We are motivated by these types of projects as the scope aligns with our values to repurpose historic buildings, restore prominence in vibrant communities, and provide a space for residents and tenants that fosters positive economic growth and interpersonal connection.

 Community is not only a core value at Greenfire, but also a guiding principle for how we carry ourselves every day.
 As a subsidiary of the Forest County Potawatomi Community (FCPC) we reverberate the FCP Foundation mission to promote economic opportunity, strengthen communities, and demonstrate responsible citizenship by assisting and supporting charitable organizations.